9snehal/Logs_Analysis/Logs_Analysis/README.md

 ### Creating views:
 creating view for question3("On which day did more than 1% of request lead to error?)

-create view logs as
+"""create view logs as
 select to_char(time,'Mon dd,yyyy')as date,count(*) as logcount from log
-group by date;
+group by date;"""

 View "public.logs"
+"""
   Column  |  Type  | Modifiers
 ----------+--------+-----------
  date     | text   |
  logcount | bigint |
+"""

-create view errorlogs as
+"""create view errorlogs as
 Select to_char(time,'Mon dd,yyyy')as date,count(*) as errorcount from log
 where status='404 NOT FOUND'
-group by date;
+group by date;"""

 View "public.errorlogs"
+"""
 Column   |  Type  | Modifiers
 ------------+--------+-----------
  date       | text   |
  errorcount | bigint |
+"""

 ###How to run this code: